kaBeech/serious-shanns/README.md

 I originally changed the font in my IDE to Comic Mono as a joke.
 I decided to leave it that way for a while for fun, and found that it actually seems to help my mindset while working.
 I made Serious Sans as my own leetle fork to improve the usability of the font ^_^

 ## Differences from Comic Mono
-1. I just edited the 'a' to make it look less like an 'o'
+1. I edited the 'a' to make it look less like an 'o'
 2. I remade the Bold weight style and added a Light weight style as well
 3. I added Italic styles for each weight style